Wiz Khalifa releases “Big Pimpin” on his birthday.

 “Thats Us” is smoother than Gerber baby food.

 I want to hear “Thats Us” in the coolest lounge in America.
 The song features an instrumental that both slaps and boasts soothing vibes.
-As for Wiz Khalifa and Booysyano, they gift us with verses that are sly, pimpadocios, and trill on the song!
+As for Wiz Khalifa and Booysyano, they gift us with verses that are sly, pimpadocios, and trill!

 “Thats Us” lowered my blood pressure.

 “Play It Smart” is Wiz Khalifa’s most riveting song to-date.

 Though I f**k with Wiz Khalifa and Chevy Woods’ hard-hitting bars on “Play It Smart,” I absolutely love everything Saxlrose was able to bring to the song (He blesses the song with a fantastic saxophone solo)!
 Saxl, you are the real MVP!